zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### dataValueField
-Sets the field of the data item that provides the value content of the list items.
+The field of the data item that provides the value of the widget.

 #### Returns
 `\Kendo\UI\ComboBox`